When you shoot with a camera, the lens is in front of an electronic eye that takes the picture for you.

 I always try to make sure that my main light source — whether it’s sunlight or a studio strobe — illuminates both eyes evenly, but sometimes one eye will get brighter than the other.

-In those cases, I like to use a black-and-white layer mask in Photoshop and paint over the iris of the darker eye to make it match (kind of like putting makeup on someone).
+In those cases, I like to use a black-and-white layer mask in

 The red dot: Using a red gel over your main light source can create a tiny red dot.